IMI-KIT/eplus-lod/README.md

 Additionally, the line indicates the unit of measurement, denoted in this case by J, which is the symbol for the joule.

-If the library can distinguish those five entities in the data dictionary, it will produce an Observation and a corresponding Observation Result from the combination.
+If the exporter can distinguish those five entities in the data dictionary, it will produce an Observation and a corresponding Observation Result from the combination.
 The disambiguation is guided by four [mapping files](https://github.com/attadanta/rdf-mapper) that serve